Can Offline Metrics Measure Explanation Goals? A Comparative Survey Analysis of Offline Explanation Metrics in

+Existing metrics that do not align with human perception evaluate explanations based on word co-occurrence, rather than content.
+To address this limitation, we investigated path metrics, an underexplored offline explanation metric that considers shared content between interacted and recommended items.
+We examine whether these metrics correlate with users’ perceptions of explanation goals, including transparency, persuasiveness, trust, and engagement.\looseness=-1

-One common way to explain a recommendation is by showing how one or more items a user has interacted with (i.e., items in the user's profile) are connected to a recommended item through shared attributes.
+Explanations can show how one or more items with which a user has interacted (i.e., items in the user's profile) are connected to a recommended item through shared attributes.
 In an explanation such as ``Because you watched Saving Private Ryan, starring Tom Hanks, watch Forrest Gump'', the interacted item ``Saving Private Ryan'' is connected to the recommended item ``Forrest Gump'' by the actor Tom Hanks, which is the shared attribute.\looseness=-1

-In this style of explanation, a path to the recommended item is created with two main elements: (a) the interacted item and (b) the item's attribute.
-Each element can be measured based on different perspectives.
-For interacted items, considering (a) we can measure different aspects such as the recency of the interacted item and their repetition across multiple explanations.\looseness=-1
+In this style of explanation, a \emph{path} to the recommended item is created using two main elements: (a) the interacted item, and (b) the attributes of the item.
+Path metrics evaluate each element from various perspectives.
+For interacted items, we can measure various aspects, such as the recency of the interaction and the repetition of the item across multiple explanations.\looseness=-1